Collection Exports

 Are preserved

-Referencing Other Cards, Boards, Board Groups, and Resources
+Referencing Other Cards, Folders and Resources

 Board Groups, Boards, Resources and other Cards are referenced in card markdown/html content by utilizing the regular link syntax, but using the appropriate directory name and card/board/board group/resource ID as the actual link.

-cards/card1 references card1
+For example: cards/card1 references card1

-boards/board1 links to board1
+folders/folder1 links to folder1

 resources/image1.png links to image1.png